 It’s so easy to let the emotions we feel to become our reality, but we need to be careful!
 Satan can use them to discourage us or endanger us spiritually.

-Let’s explore a few feelings we experience in life that are actually lies.
+Let’s explore a few feelings we experience in life that are actually lies – and what God’s truth is to replace these lies.

 “I keep trying but nothing is working.
-There must be no hope for me.”
+There is no hope for me.”

 But this I call to mind, and therefore I have hope: the steadfast love of the Lord never ceases, His mercies never come to an end.
 They are new every morning; great is Your faithfulness.
 “The Lord is my portion” says my soul, “therefore I will hope in Him.”